udecode/plate/.github/PULL_REQUEST_TEMPLATE.md

 Thanks for the PR.
 Please complete the checklist below to ensure your PR can be merged as soon as possible.

-- yarn brl: Required if adding, moving or removing a file in a package.
+- pnpm run brl: Required if adding, moving or removing a file in a package.
-- yarn changeset: Required if updating `packages`.
+- pnpm run changeset: Required if updating `packages`.
 Please be brief and descriptive.
 For breaking changes, use a major changeset.
 For new features, use a minor changeset.
 For bug fixes, use a patch changeset.
 - changelog: Required if updating `apps/www/src/registry`.
 See `apps/www/content/docs/components/changelog.mdx`.